Culture of Tunisia: Ingredients

 Unlike other North African cuisine, Tunisian food is quite spicy.
 A popular condiment and ingredient which is used extensively Tunisian cooking, harissa is a hot red pepper sauce made of red chili peppers and garlic, flavoured with coriander, cumin, olive oil and often tomatoes.
 There is an old wives' tale that says a husband can judge his wife's affections by the amount of hot peppers she uses when preparing his food.
 If the food becomes bland then a man may presume that his wife no longer loves him.
 However, when the food is prepared for guests the hot peppers are often toned down to suit the possibly more delicate palate of the visitor.
 Like harissa or chili peppers, the tomato is also an ingredient that cannot be separated from the cuisine of Tunisia.
 Tuna, eggs, olives and various varieties of pasta, cereals, herbs and spices are also ingredients which are featured prominently in Tunisian cooking.

 Tabil is a word in Tunisian Arabic meaning "seasoning" and refers to a particular Tunisian spice mix, although earlier it meant ground coriander.
 Paula Wolfert makes the plausible claim that tabil is one of the spice mixes brought to Tunisia by Muslims expelled from Andalusia in 1492 after the fall of Granada.
 Today tabil, closely associated with the cooking of Tunisia, features garlic, cayenne pepper, caraway and coriander seeds pounded in a mortar and then dried in the sun and is often used in cooking beef or veal.

-Thanks to its long coastline and numerous fishing ports, Tunisia can serve an abundant, varied and exceptionally fresh supply of fish in its restaurants.
-Many diners will be content to have their fish simply grilled and served filleted or sliced with lemon juice and a little olive oil.
+Because of its long coastline and numerous fishing ports, Tunisia often serves an abundant, varied, and exceptionally fresh supply of fish in its restaurants.
+Diners can have their fish simply grilled and served filleted or sliced with lemon juice and a little olive oil.
 Fish can also be baked, fried in olive oil, stuffed, seasoned with cumin (kamoun).
 Squid, cuttlefish, and octopus are often served in hot crispy batter with slices of lemon, as a cooked salad or stuffed and served with couscous.